Maximize digital product availability and sustain your margins

 To remain competitive, retailers should leverage the knowledge within their sales channels and:

-By making this information available frequently, the retailer can develop insights to determine the optimal price.
+By making this information available frequently, the retailer can develop insights to determine the optimal price and product offering.
 Such insights allow brands to promote products that match previous purchases or are well-reviewed and can be used as Black Friday Exclusives.
 Data and insight-driven offers would also result in more high-volume orders.

 These high-volume orders during the holiday season put a lot of pressure on delivery services.
 Having experienced ongoing delivery delays over the course of last year, shoppers choose to be rather safe than sorry and purchase their gifts earlier on in order not to end up empty-handed.
 As a result, retailers have a prolonged period - also affectionately called "shipathon" by FedEx, aka "shipageddon"- during which they reach their full order handling capacity and carriers are overwhelmed by the number of packages to deliver.

-Typically, e-commerce orders are fulfilled from the distribution centre.
-However, there are serious process risks here as retailers often use different stock pools for store replenishment and online order fulfilment.
+Typically, e-commerce orders are fulfilled from the distribution center.
+However, there are serious process risks here as retailers often use different stock pools for store replenishment and online order fulfillment.
 And guess what: those silos are far from connected.
 Why miss a sale by stating that an item is out of stock online while it is still on the shelf in one of your stores?

 To prevent such issues retailers need accurate inventory levels and a single view on stock enabled by RFID technology.
 Such capabilities are table stakes for routing the right products at the right time to the right channels.
 An EPCIS repository, holding all read events from various RFID read points along the whole supply chain, is the easiest and most efficient solution to aggregate stock information from all possible locations and eliminates the need for high safety thresholds.
 More use cases and benefits can be found here.